CU Parents’ Guide to Boulder

-- Trader Joe’s (28th and Walnut) is a favorite grocery store (their cookie butter is proven to help students study better ;) and is very near both Target and Bed Bath & Beyond.
+- Trader Joe’s (28th and Walnut) is a favorite grocery store (their cookie butter is proven to help students study better ;) and is very near both Target and World Market.
 Or the closest grocery store to campus is Safeway (Arapahoe Ave. and 28th St.).

 - Twenty Ninth Street shopping mall is great for the Apple Store, Nordstrom Rack and plenty of other clothing and home goods shops.